avasdowney/dad-joke-scraper/README.md

 # dad-joke-scraper

 A web scraper that pulls the hot jokes from [r/dadjokes](https://www.reddit.com/r/dadjokes/).
-Work on this project is still ongoing.
-The final product will display dad jokes on my [website](https://avadowney.com).
+Every night at midnight a new joke will display [here](https://avasdowney.github.io/dad-joke-scraper/).

 ## Installation and Usage